jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-1-stochastic-calculus.md

 parent_section: null
 ---

-# Section 5.1: Stochastic Calculus Foundations

-> The breakdown of smoothness in physical trajectories demands a new calculus where quadratic variation becomes a fundamental geometric quantity, forcing a revision of the chain rule itself.
+The breakdown of smoothness in physical trajectories demands a new calculus where quadratic variation becomes a fundamental geometric quantity, forcing a revision of the chain rule itself.

 ## Introduction

 The progression of the previous chapters relied on the implicit assumption of smoothness.
 In the classical theory of differential equations, we assume that trajectories are differentiable manifolds and that functions admit Taylor expansions.
 However, physical reality often defies this assumption.
 Thermal fluctuations, quantum uncertainty, and complex feedback loops introduce a fundamental roughness to dynamics.
 This chapter abandons the comfort of $C^\infty$ regularity to construct a calculus for trajectories that are continuous but nowhere differentiable.
 We begin with the foundational theory of stochastic integration, specifically focusing on the breakdown of the classical chain rule and the emergence of the quadratic variation as a non-negligible geometric quantity.

-## Mathematical Content

 ### Brownian Motion and the Failure of Classical Calculus